uwegeercken/kafka-ruleengine/README.md

 topic.
 For each input message and rule one output message to the logging topic is generated.
 So if you have 10 input messages and 5 rules, then 50 messages are generated to the logging topic.

+There is a properties file for the kafka consumer and one for the kafka producer configuration.
+These are passed to the consumer and producer and you may add additional configuration settings as you wish to these files.

 There are two modes possible with the ruleengine:

 1) Update only mode: Define the output topic, don't define the failed topic.
 All input messages will be processed.
 The rule logic will define which records are updated (using actions) and which not.
 And then all messages are sent to the output topic.
+You can also use the ruleengine to mark a certain message/row as passed or failed by using an action when you e.g. want to further process the data at a later point in the process.

 2) Check data mode: Define the output topic and define the failed topic.
 All input messages will be processed.
 A single message will need to pass all rulegroups (or the defined number configured).
 If it does, it is sent to the output topic only, if not is is sent to the failed topic only.
 So this mode checks if all logic (based on the rulegroups) that are defined is correct for each record.
 This means the messages are divided into "failed" and "passed" messages.
+SO this is a way to filter the data.
 See also the note below.

 In any case you may define or not define a topic for logging where the detailed results of the execution of the ruleengine are sent.
 I gives detailed information on why a certain message failed or not and which rule was used to check